php-fig/fig-standards/proposed/psr-storage/README.md

  * Describes a storage interface
  *
  * The $key used in this interface must be a string or implement the __toString() method.
- *
- * Methods in this interface (except for read()) should return null, or raise a StorageException in case of failure.
- * A StorageException will also be raised in case the storage system is unreachable.
  */
 interface StorageInterface
 {